K8s - Features

 • One exposing to internal Cegedim Network

-• listening on every worker node on the port :80
+• Listen on every ingress node at the port :80

-• this is the default ingress class (no ingress class needs to be specified)
+• Ingress class: "nginx" (default, so no ingress class needs to be specified)

-• listening to every worker node on the port :8081
+• Listen to every ingress node at the port :8081

 Load Balancing, DNS and Certificates